Budapest Memorandum

-The Budapest Memorandum on Security Assurances comprises three substantially identical political agreements signed at the OSCE conference in Budapest, Hungary, on 5 December 1994, to provide security assurances by its signatories relating to the accession of Belarus, Kazakhstan and Ukraine to the Treaty on the Non-Proliferation of Nuclear Weapons (NPT).
-The three memoranda were originally signed by three nuclear powers: the Russian Federation, the United Kingdom and the United States.
-China and France gave somewhat weaker individual assurances in separate documents.
+The Budapest Memorandum on Security Assurances comprises four substantially identical political agreements signed at the Conference on Security and Co-operation in Europe (CSCE) in Budapest, Hungary, on 5 December 1994, to provide security assurances by its signatories relating to the accession of Belarus, Kazakhstan and Ukraine to the Treaty on the Non-Proliferation of Nuclear Weapons (NPT).
+The four memoranda were originally signed by four nuclear powers: Ukraine, Russia, the United States, and the United Kingdom.
+France and China gave individual assurances in separate documents.